Mirro center logo

 • Suggestions for accurately capturing adherence include tracking when patients do not use the study-assigned bottle for legitimate reasons (i.e., medication hold, or use of a different container when traveling), as well as designing a “smart” weekly pill container for a more seamless fit into the routines of a typical patient managing multiple medications.

 • Medication type moderated the effect of the intervention.
-Patients taking rivaroxaban demonstrated significantly higher medication adherence than the control group, perhaps due to the once a day dose routine.
+Patients taking rivaroxaban demonstrated significantly higher medication adherence than the control group, perhaps due to the once-a-day dose routine.

 Partners